 - S$25 administration fee for each Frequent Flyers Programme redemption

-What makes the Citi Premier Miles Card stand out
+What makes the Citi Premier Miles Visa Card stand out

 The rewards you earn using this card are called Citi Miles – they are among the best rewards miles available.
 What makes the miles so valuable is the ability for Citi Premier Miles Card holders to transfer their miles to over 60 airlines and 8,000 hotel properties, including Singapore Airlines (KrifsFlyer), Korean Air (SkyMiles) and Hilton Hotels (HHonors points).
 These credit cards perform the best for travelers who aren’t particularly loyal to one airline or hotel brand, and prefer to shop around for the best prices.
 This feature is what makes the Citi Premier Miles Card excellent for travelers who may have their loyalty spread across an array of different brands.
 You can pick and choose where to allocate them, depending on your vacation and trip needs.

 Citi Premier Miles Card also features some of the best ways to rack up miles and save money.
 First, its 1.2x Citi Miles on all local spend plus 2x Citi Miles on all overseas spend are a nice way to earn miles.
 It isn’t as high as what you get with Citi Prestige or Standard Chartered Visa Infinite cards, but you are only paying S$192.6 a year to use Citi PremierMiles compared to almost S$600 for the other two.
-While Citi doesn’t provide a waiver for this card’s annual fee, you receive a loyalty gift of 10,000 miles when you pay and renew the card.
-Citi PremierMiles isn’t cheap with bonus miles either, adding up to 30,000 miles when you apply and spend S$10,000 within the first 3 months.
-That is worth anywhere between S$300 and S$2,400 when redeemed for air miles.
-As if that were not enough, you can save 14% off your petrol purchase at Shell & Esso stations in Singapore, a courtesy of Citibank.
+While Citi doesn’t provide a waiver for this card’s annual fee, you still receive a loyalty gift of 10,000 miles when you pay and renew the card.
+Citi PremierMiles isn’t cheap with its welcome bonuses either, adding another S$120 of cash back at sign up.
+As if that were not enough, you can get access to Citi Privileges globally and save 14% off your petrol purchase at Shell & Esso stations in Singapore.

 To summarize, Citi PremierMiles Card combines a great affordability, abundant mile awards, flexible redemptions and smart savings into one card.
 If you are not looking to spend too much money, but still want to reap the benefits of a quality travel card, Citi PremierMiles Card could definitely be an adequate solution to fulfill your needs.